How many refugees are there around the world?

-At a time when 1 per cent of the world’s population have fled their homes as a result of conflict or persecution, our work at UNHCR is more important than ever before.
+At a time when 1 in every 88 people on earth has been forced to flee, our work at UNHCR is more important than ever before.

-We work in 135 countries, with personnel based in a mixture of regional and branch offices and sub and field offices.
+We work in 137 countries and territories, with personnel based in a mixture of regional and branch offices and sub and field offices.
 Our teams work hard to help the displaced, specializing in a wide range of disciplines, including legal protection, administration, community services, public affairs and health.

 How is UNHCR funded

 UNHCR was launched on a shoestring annual budget of US$300,000 in 1950.
 But as our work and size have grown, so too have the costs.
-Our annual budget rose to more than US$1 billion in the early 1990s and reached a new annual high of US$8.6 billion in 2019.
+Our annual budget rose to more than US$1 billion in the early 1990s and reached a new annual high of US$9.15 billion in 2021.
 For up to date information about UNHCR’s financial needs visit our Global Focus website.